JohnAD/sulfur-lang/scalable-goals.md

 * std::**hd_terminal_Linux_bash_x64** : a half-duplex UTF8 terminal that runs in linux from a bash shell
 * std::**hd_terminal_Linux_x11_x64** : a half-duplex UTF8 terminal that runs in linux as a GUI in a X11 shell
-* std::**hd_terminal_web_wasm** : a half-duplex UTF8 terminal that runs in a web browser as a single page WASM app and HTML doc
+* std::**hd_terminal_web_wasm_imp** : a half-duplex UTF8 terminal that runs in a web browser as a single page WASM app and HTML doc (but it attempts to run in an imperitive manner; use only for simple projects.)
 * std::**hd_terminal_Win10_x64** : a half-duplex UTF8 terminal that runs in MS Windows 10 64-bit GUI (or compatible)

+* std::**hd_terminal_web_wasm** : a half-duplex UTF8 terminal that runs in a web browser as a single page WASM app and HTML doc (reactive)
+* std::**hd_terminal_android_kotlin** : a half-duplex UTF8 terminal that runs on the android platform (reactive)

 In this particular case, the hdterminal has the same methods and functions.
 The 'hdterminal' variations are cross-platform.
 But not all frameworks are expected to be cross-platform.

-For the half-duplex terminal, the cross-platform reference is simply:
+For the half-duplex terminal, the cross-platform references are simply:

-* std::**hd_terminal**
+* std::**hd_terminal** : a universal and simple toolset for terminal i/o with an imperative program
+* std::**hd_terminal_reactive** : a universal and simple toolset for terminal i/o in reactive programs

-The language willl support passing the final cross-platform framework details via command-line to the compiler.
+The language will support passing the final cross-platform framework details via command-line to the compiler.

 All `src` documents must have a framework chosen.
 Libraries need it if they are limited to specific frameworks.